2012 IIHF Women's World Championship: Rosters

 Each team's roster for the 2012 IIHF Women's World Championship consisted of at least 15 skaters (forwards, and defencemen) and 2 goaltenders, and at most 20 skaters and 3 goaltenders.
 All eight participating nations, through the confirmation of their respective national associations, had to submit a roster by the first IIHF directorate meeting on 6 April 2012.

 Preliminary round

+All times are local (Eastern Time Zone – UTC−4).